Concerns Over Level of Involvement of Private Technology Firms in UK Immigration Border Regime

 Also, a report published in November of last year by Refugee Law Lab found migrants were being used as ‘testing ground’ for migration management and surveillance technology.

 The Immigration Advice Service provides expert immigration legal advice and application assistance, including for asylum seekers, those looking to work in the UK and for Indefinite Leave to Remain applications.

+Contact our London, Manchester, or Birmingham immigration lawyers, or use the office finder to find your closest branch.
 To find out more about our comprehensive range of services, please call us now on 0333 305 9375.

 The report looked into the involvement of private technology companies within UK immigration border regime.

 Many are concerned at the extent of the surveillance of overseas nationals in the UK.